-1 So the king and Haman arrived at the second feast with Queen Esther.
+So the king and Haman arrived at the second feast with Queen Esther.
 2 On the second day of the feast, while servants were serving the wine, the king said to Esther, "What is your petition, Queen Esther?
 I will give you whatever you ask for.
 What do you want?
 I would give you up to half of my kingdom."
-3 Esther replied, "If you are pleased with me, my king, and if you are willing to do what I ask, save my life!
+Esther replied, "If you are pleased with me, my king, and if you are willing to do what I ask, save my life!
 And save the lives of my people.
 4 For I and my people have been condemned to destruction by a decree.
 I and my people, we have been handed over to be annihilated-to be killed, destroyed.
 If we had only been sold into slavery, I would have kept quiet, for that kind of trouble would not have been worth bothering you about."
-5 Then King Ahasuerus said to Queen Esther, "Who is the man who did this?
+Then King Ahasuerus said to Queen Esther, "Who is the man who did this?
 Where is the one whose heart is full of this kind of evil?"
-6 Esther replied, "The man who is our enemy is this evil man Haman!"
+Esther replied, "The man who is our enemy is this evil man Haman!"
 Then Haman was terrified before the king and queen.
-7 The king to the king's gate.
-But Haman hurried to vene to save his life.
-He knew the king had 8 Then the king returned from the palace garden and went back to where they were serving the wine.
+The king done for a man when the king wants to what to do.
+But Haman stayed in order to plead with Queen Esther, for her to intervene to save his life.
+He knew the king had decided to kill him.
+8 Then the king returned from the palace garden and went back to where they were serving the wine.
 Just then Haman had fallen on the couch where Esther was.
-The king said, "Will he assault the gueen in my own house, with me standing by?"
+The king said, "Will he assault the queen in my own house, with me standing by?"
 As soon as he said this, the servants put a cloth over Haman's face.
-9 Then Harbona, one of the king's officials who served him said, "Outside, near Haman's house, there is a gallows.
+Then Harbona, one of the king's officials who served him said, "Outside, near Haman's house, there is a gallows.
 It is twenty-three meters high.
 Haman made it for Mordecai, the one who spoke to protect the king!"
 The king said, "Hang him on it."
 10 So they hanged Haman on the gallows that he had prepared for Mordecai.
 Then the king became less angry.

-1 Later on that same day, King Ahasuerus gave Queen Esther all the possessions of Haman, who had been the Jews' enemy.
+Later on that same day, King Ahasuerus gave Queen Esther all the possessions of Haman, who had been the Jews' enemy.
 Mordecai served the king because Esther had by now told the king how she was related to him.
-2 When Mordecai came in, the king took off the ring that had his official seal on it, the ring that he had recovered from Haman, and he gave it to Mordecai.
+When Mordecai came in, the king took off the ring that had his official seal on it, the ring that he had recovered from Haman, and he gave it to Mordecai.
 Esther appointed Mordecai to be in charge of Haman's property.

-3 Esther again came to talk to the king.
+Esther again came to talk to the king.
 She prostrated herself at his feet and pleaded with him with tears.
-She asked that the king stop the evil plan that Haman had developed to kill the Jews. king held out his gold scepter toward Esther, so Esther arose and stood before the king.
-5 She said, "Your Majesty, if it got up in a rage.
-He left his wine and went pleases you, and if I have found grace outside into the palace garden to decide in your eyes, make a new law to cancel what to do.
-But Haman stayed in order to out what Haman son of Hammedatha, the
+She asked that the king stop the evil plan that Haman had developed to kill the Jews. king held out his gold scepter toward Esther, so Esther arose and stood before the She said, "Your Majesty, if it king. got up in a rage.
+He left his wine and went pleases you, and if I have found grace outside into the palace garden to decide in your eyes, make a new law to cancel